 Healthy Diet

 Given the endless options and types of dog foods available, it can be very difficult to determine which product is best for your dog.
-Learn how to read and understand the ingredient label found on every pet food product and talk with your veterinarian regarding your dog’s specific nutritional needs.
-You will need different types of food for each age and breed.

-Be sure to dog proof your home
+Be sure to dog-proof your home

 Providing routine dental exams